 The local listening port; 0 defaults to 16162, the port associated with the “solaris-audit” Internet service name.
 See services(5).

 The server disconnects after login grace time (in seconds) if the connection has not been successfully established; 0 defaults to no limit.

 The number of concurrent unauthenticated connections to the server at which the server starts refusing new connections.
 The value may be specified in begin:rate:full format to allow random early drop mode, for example 10:30:60, meaning that ARS would refuse connection attempts with a probability of rate/100 (30% in our example) if there are currently 10 (from the begin field) unauthenticated connections.
 The probability increases linearly and all connection attempts are refused if the number of unauthenticated connections reaches full (60 in our example).

 The binfile_dir, binfile_fsize, and binfile_minfree attributes follow the respective p_* attributes defined in audit_binfile(7).
 The p_flags attribute can be specified to filter the audit data being passed to the configured plugin.
 Brief descriptions follow.

 The directory for storing per host audit data.

-The maximum size of each of the stored audit trail files; 0 defaults to no limit.
+The maximum size of each of the stored audit trail files; 0 specifies no limit.

-The minimum free space on file system with binfile_dir before the audit_binfile informs the administrator via audit_warn(8); 0 defaults to no limit.
+The minimum free space on the file system with binfile_dir before the audit_binfile informs the administrator via audit_warn(8); 0 specifies no limit.